maubanel/UE5-Animations/character-anim/README.md

 ##### `Step 10.`\|`ITA`| :large_blue_diamond:

 Pick two idle animations.
 One that is just breathing and another one that we can cut to after a timer to give the animation some personality.
 My second animation is **Happy Idle**.
+Make sure you pick an idle that starts and stops in the same position and doesn't move around too much (so they don't collide with objects accidentally when they are triggered).

 ![select two idle animations](images/TwoIdlesDownload.png)